By Nneka Okumazie

 Christ was in service on earth to both males and females.
 The laws of the Lord are applicable – regardless of gender.
 There were several miracles to male and female recipients.
 Christ did not discriminate.
 He loved all, and knew that each individual may have varying strengths and weaknesses regardless of gender.

 In the Epistles, there were also female disciples.
 There were some women too who prophesized.
 Some critics of Christianity have used some of the words of Apostle Paul to say that he discriminated against women, regarding preaching or leadership in church.

 The first thing is that in all the churches in the Epistles, there was no record of any of their order of service or program of how their services went.
 No one knew what sections of service were included and who handled what.
 So it is possible that Apostle Paul had specific reasons regarding what he mentioned about women – talking in church, but he also knew the Lord can use anyone.

 Also, there are specific experiences an individual can have, that can be used to be a blessing to others when shared.
 If women prophesized or women are disciples, were they also supposed to be quiet in church?
 Probably not, they are a major pillar for the growth of the church.

 The gifts of the spirit can be given to anyone regardless of gender.
-The fruits of the spirit are requirements in Christianity regardless of gender.
+The fruit of the spirit is a requirement in Christianity regardless of gender.
 Holiness and righteousness are non-negotiable as a follower of Christ Jesus.
 Women and men are expected to possess those.
 There are women who are older in faith than other men, and women who are far gifted than countless other men, there is no way they can be subdued.

 The scriptures are rife with exceptional women – who made the difference in tough situations.
 There are wise women, those who built homes and work, and those who saved their families and were examples of faith.